pekim/gobbi/docs-src/content/casting.md

 that it is not.

 To downcast an instance,
-call one of its `CastTo...` methods.
+call one of the `CastTo...` methods.

 A typically use is when obtaining an object from a builder.